 These differences are also clearly evident in handling.

 The Dyna often feels livelier.
-Due to its suspension behavior, it feels more active in curves and provides a dynamic riding experience.
-This feeling doesn't necessarily come from better geometry, but from more movement in the system.
+Its suspension behavior makes it feel more active in corners and delivers a dynamic riding experience.
+This feeling doesn’t necessarily come from better geometry but from more movement in the system.

-The Softail, on the other hand, benefits from significantly higher frame rigidity.
-This ensures more precise line holding and greater stability, especially at speed or on longer journeys.
-The handling is more predictable and requires fewer corrections.
+The Softail, on the other hand, benefits from significantly higher frame stiffness.
+This results in more precise handling and greater stability, especially at speed or on longer rides.
+The riding behavior is more predictable and requires fewer corrections.

 👉 This means: